brendt/stitcher.io/src/content/blog/2018-08-27-eloquent-mysql-views.md

 ### Projecting the changes

-We could make a separte model called `MeterReadingReport`, and use event hooks on `MeterReading` to manage these reports.
+We could make a separate model called `MeterReadingReport`, and use event hooks on `MeterReading` to manage these reports.

 Every time a reading is added, we can get or create a report for that unit, day and user;